 The 2022 Toyota Tundra, expected to be offered with an optional hybrid powertrain, may get a new rear suspension in the interest of ride comfort.
-2022 Toyota Tundra spy pictures published by Autoblog show one of the test mules fitted with a rear coil-spring suspension instead of a leaf-spring suspension.
+Spy pictures published by Autoblog show one of the test mules fitted with a rear coil-spring suspension instead of a leaf-spring suspension.

-TFLtruck.com has also published spy photos of the next-gen Toyota Tundra test mule with a coil-spring suspension.
+TFLtruck.com has also published spy photos of the 2022 Toyota Tundra test mule with a coil-spring suspension.
 It reached out to Dan, an independent mechanic fixing Toyotas since 1995, to understand the development.
-Dan said that the rear axle and suspension geometry appear to be very similar to those of the Toyota Land Cruiser 200, the production of which ends this year.
+He said that the rear axle and suspension geometry appear to be very similar to those of the Toyota Land Cruiser 200, the production of which ends this year.

-The recently spotted next-gen Toyota Tundra test mule looked close to the production version, and so, this could be the type of suspension that makes it to the final product.
+The next-gen Toyota Tundra test mule looked close to the production version, and so, this could be the type of suspension that makes it to the final product.

 2022 Toyota Tundra Hybrid